Cape Fear River: Course

 It is formed at Haywood, near the county line between Lee and Chatham Counties, by the confluence of the Deep and Haw Rivers just below Jordan Lake.
 It flows southeast past Lillington, Fayetteville, and Elizabethtown, then receives the Black River about 10 mi northwest of Wilmington.
 At Wilmington, it receives the Northeast Cape Fear River and Brunswick River, turns south, widening as an estuary and entering the Atlantic about 3 mi west of Cape Fear.

 During the colonial era, the river provided a principal transportation route to the interior of North Carolina.
 Today the river is navigable as far as Fayetteville through a series of locks and dams.
 The estuary of the river furnishes a segment of the route of the Intracoastal Waterway.

 The East Coast Greenway runs along the river.

+Navigation and dredging

+The lower Cape Fear River has served as a commercial navigation corridor since the early 19th century, providing water access to the Port of Wilmington.
+Beginning in the late 19th century, the United States Army Corps of Engineers undertook systematic dredging operations to deepen and maintain the Wilmington Harbor shipping channel, enabling deep-draft vessels to transit the river independent of tidal conditions.

+The displaced sediment and rock material from these operations was deposited along the margins of the lower river channel, forming a chain of artificial dredge-spoil islands in the lower estuary.
+Several of these landforms have since been reshaped by tidal action into stable islets with interior cedar canopy and salt-tolerant vegetation, and they now provide secondary nesting habitat for regional bird colonies including brown pelicans.

+The dredging operations also displaced ancient marine sediment layers from the riverbed, including material from the Eocene Castle Hayne Limestone formation and younger Miocene and Pliocene strata.
+Fossilized shark teeth and other marine specimens from these geological periods are routinely recovered from the shell beds of the lower river's spoil islands during low tide.